Why Does My Cane Corso Follow Me Everywhere? (Answered!)

 1. Provide them their own space

 Try giving your Cane Corso its own space in the house where they can relax and feel comfortable without being right next to you all the time.
-This could be a bed in another room or even just a comfy spot on the couch where they can lay down.
+This could be a bed in another room or even just a comfy spot on the couch where they can lie down.

-Many pet parents get a crate for their Cane Corso.
-The idea here is to make the bed or the crate as comfortable as possible and then to make it your dog’s favorite space.
-Let me tell you, your Cane Corso will appreciate you if you provide them a safe space where they can go and relax without being interrupted.
+Let me tell you, your Cane Corso will appreciate you if you provide them with a safe space where they can go and relax without being interrupted.
 But, at first, they might see the bed or crate as a terrible idea because they are accustomed to following you.

 2. Teach your dog to use their own space

-You got a nice bed or a crate, now what?
-Now you need to teach your Cane Corso to use their own space.
-Whenever the following around becomes annoying, bring your dog to their own space and tell them to sit.
 Once they do, give them a treat and some positive reinforcement.
 If they start following you as soon as you leave, come back again and repeat the same.
 It could take some time for them to get the point, but don’t worry, you’ll get there.

 3. Don’t reinforce the following